A convergent finite element method for two-phase Stokes flow driven by surface tension: Numerical scheme and the main results

 \begin{remark}\upshape The geometric setting here is slightly different from \cite[Figure 4]{BL24FOCM} since in this paper the local flow $X_{h,*}^{m+1}:\Ghsm\rightarrow \Gamma_{h,*}^{m+1}$ is not necessarily almost normal.
-Nevertheless, the non-trivial tangential component of the local flow will only introduce a quadratic term of order $O(\tau^2)$ along the normal direction, making the upper bound in \eqref{eq:geo_rel_5} still valid for the normal projection $\Nsm\rho_h^m$ while the estimate for $\rho_h^m$ itself will degenerate to
+Nevertheless, the non-zero tangential component of this local flow will only introduce a small term of order $O(\tau^2)$ along the normal direction, making the upper bound in \eqref{eq:geo_rel_5} still valid for the normal projection $\Nsm\rho_h^m$ while the estimate for $\rho_h^m$ itself will degenerate to

 \end{remark}